 Wrapping Up the Backpacking Safety Guide Emergency Preparedness Essentials

-Stay wild—but stay safe, too.
+Stay wild.
+But stay safe, too.